-Often referred to as “Britain’s Roswell”, the Rendlesham Forest UFO, also referred to as the Rendlesham Forest Incident, is one of the most intriguing UFO mysteries in history.
-The encounter took place over a three day period in Rendlesham Forest outside of an airbase in Suffolk, England in December of 1980.
-One of the things that makes it so interesting is the fact that it was witnessed by U.S. Air Force officials, including Lt.
-Col. Charles Halt and security police, individuals who most would deem respectable and credible witnesses.
+Often referred to as “Britain’s Roswell”, the Rendlesham Forest UFO, or the Rendlesham Forest Incident, is one of the most intriguing UFO mysteries in history.
+The encounter took place over a three day period in Rendlesham Forest, outside of an airbase in Suffolk, England, in December of 1980.
+One of the things that makes it so interesting is the fact that it was witnessed by U.S Air Force officials, including Lt.
+Col. Charles Halt and security police, individuals, who most would deem respectable and credible witnesses.
 The fact that there are multiple witnesses also makes this UFO case difficult to dismiss.

 Witnesses of the event, John Burroughs and Jim Penniston, claim to have seen lights descending into the forest at around 3 a.m. on December 26, 1980.
 When they approached the area to investigate, they say they saw a metallic, triangle-shaped object with colored lights sitting in a clearing in the trees.
 The two men approached the unknown object and one was even brave enough to try to touch it, but it moved away from them as they got close.

 The next night, Halt and some of his men went out to the area in the forest where the object had landed the previous night with the intention of debunking the case.